 Lily Mahapatra, MD, PhD (AP/CP)

-Lily Mahapatra was born in Trenton, New Jersey and raised in Port Tobacco, Maryland.
-She graduated from Cornell University where she received a bachelor’s degree in sociology and microbiology.
-For three years after college, she studied immunoparasitology in the Laboratory of Infectious Diseases at the National Institutes of Research in Bethesda, Maryland as a post-baccalaureate research fellow.
-She then joined the MD/PhD program at the University of Illinois at Urbana-Champaign where she studied the oncofetal RNA binding protein, IMP-1 and earned a Ruth L. Kirschstein National Research Service Fellowship Award (F30-NRSA).
-Lily met her husband at the University of Illinois at Urbana-Champaign, and they both are residents at Barnes Jewish Hospital, with Lily being a combined AP/CP resident in pathology.
-Lily loves to watercolor and crochet in her free time and she and her husband like to cook and watch Netflix (The Office and Parks and Recreation are favorites).
+Lily Mahapatra is a life-long East Coaster, and most recently hails from Port Tobacco, Maryland.
+She graduated from Cornell University with a BA in Sociology and Microbiology.
+After college, she studied immunoparasitology in the Laboratory of Parasitic Disease at the National Institutes of Health.
+She then joined the Medical Scholars Program (combined MD/PhD program) at the University of Illinois at Urbana-Champaign where she studied the oncofetal RNA binding protein, IMP-1 and earned a Ruth L. Kirschstein National Research Service Fellowship Award (NRSA F30).
+Currently, she is a combined AP/CP resident, with a goal of pursuing a career in academic pathology.
+In her free time, Lily loves spending time with her family, watercoloring, and crafting.

 Ryan Sappenfield, MD (AP/CP)